Alex-Mohamed/thyroid-dosage-program/README.md

 This application should be used when it is determined that one dose across the course of a week is too little for a patient's needs and another is too high.

-This program takes both doses and determines all of the possible ways that a dosage can be provided that is between the "too little" and "too high" doses (in terms of the weekly cumulative dose).
+This program takes both doses and determines all of the possible ways that a dosage can be provided that is between the "too little" and "too high" doses (in terms of the average daily dose).

 # How to Access the Calculator